 What are Indices?

-A stock index is comprised of a collection of publicly traded companies that adds together their values and expresses it in terms of an index number beginning at a base year.
+A stock index is comprised of a collection of publicly-traded companies that adds together their values and expresses it in terms of an index number beginning at a base year.
 By way of an example, the FTSE 100 was launched on 3 January 1984 with a starting value of 1,000

 Who creates indices and what’s their methodology?

-The indices have strict methodologies and rules governing how constituent companies are included for entry and when they are ejected.
-So for example the FTSE 100 includes the 100 largest publicly traded companies on the UK London Stock Exchange and the S&P 500 the 500 largest publicly traded companies on the New York Stock Exchange.
-However, there are other rules that companies have to comply with other than their size by market capitalisation, such as liquidity and the period of time that they have traded at the required sized.
+However, there are other rules that companies have to comply with other than their size by market capitalisation, such as liquidity and the period of time that they have traded at the required size.
 On that last point, for example, there is no point including a stock one quarter only to discovery by the next it has fallen in value to such an extent that it is no longer meets the market cap threshold.

 Types of Indices Trading and Investing